mr. eero

 Because no matter how naturally gifted he may be in seducing a mark, how athletic or accomplished his physical prowess is, nor how highly cultivated his tactical spy craft may be, if he is not rakishly accustomed to always sartorially rising (or lowering himself) to the occasion — of aesthetically acclimating to any given operational parameter — at hand then he has likely already failed in his mission before it starts for it's within the abstract minutiae and small details that most objective tasks are either won or lost — the right attire can indeed truly make or break any mission.

-Taking that into account, the preeminent skill of the spy is without question that of mastering the role of an unassuming sartorial chameleon; he must always be fastidiously equipped to naturally conform and ingratiate himself to his surroundings, respective of the given objective, task or locale at hand as his operational success, and ultimately his very existence, are contingent upon successfully fulfilling this vocational imperative.
+skill of the spy is without question that of mastering the role of an unassuming sartorial chameleon; he must always be fastidiously equipped to naturally conform and ingratiate himself to his surroundings, respective of the given objective, task or locale at hand as his operational success, and ultimately his very existence, are contingent upon successfully fulfilling this vocational imperative.

 Of course this, for most, would entail curating a wardrobe of rather mundane wears that would not be the cause of attracting unwanted attention, but the (fictional) spies that we are privy and accustomed to seeing — those glorified in cinema and literature -- would never be satisfied with such overt contrivances nor pedestrian wears.
 For you see, every exalted spy from James Bond and Sterling Archer through Eggsy and Galahad is repeatedly presented with immaculately staged plots, conspiracies and events to which one is always expected to dress to the highest sartorial pedigree (to the nines as it were).

 From immaculately bespoke suiting and outerwear to tailored casual/leisurewear and luxurious menswear basics (think towelling polos, tailored swimwear, fitted chinos, smart topcoats, etc), the spy is — through a coalescence of operational demands and dress code standards — consistently attired in eloquent yet masculine wears that have become iconically revered, inspirational, and endlessly fancied by men world round.
-Black-tie soirees, clandestine meetings in the French Riviera, (super)car chases through the winding Alps, these are but typical social events upon their calendars that demand a sophisticated aesthetic that the covert agent is more then happy to sartorially acquiesce to.
+Black-tie soirees, clandestine meetings in the French Riviera, (super)car chases through the winding Alps, these are but typical social events upon their calendars that demand a sophisticated aesthetic that the covert agent is more then happy to sartorially acquiesce to

 To that end, they have become masters of both disguise and of a wholly refined worldly style that is accepted everywhere.